Plant-Based Proteins

 Protein in Edamame: Protein, Calories, and Meal Ideas

-Shelled edamame is a complete soy protein with fiber-rich carbohydrates, making it useful as a side, snack, or bowl topping.
+Shelled edamame is cooked young soybeans and a complete vegan soy protein with fiber-rich carbohydrates, making it useful as a side, snack, or bowl topping.

 Protein per serving